 - Sprite Images: Do you have icons, badges and other images on your landing pages?
 Why not combine them into one image and, using some clever CSS, swap the image around?
 This technique reduces the HTTP requests your browser makes every time it needs to load a new resource.
 So if 100 tiny images are bundled as 1 image, there will be only 1 HTTP request vs 100.

 To improve your website and landing page load time, it’s recommended to minify CSS and JavaScript files.
 Minification involves removing unnecessary elements from the code, such as comments, white spaces, and semicolons, so the code is compressed.
 It reduces the file size and helps it load faster in the browser while consuming less bandwidth.
 Although minification alone may not result in significant speed improvements, it can greatly enhance page performance when combined with other optimization techniques.
-We can use extensions on the code editors, plugins, and online tools to execute a smooth minification of the code.
+We can use extensions on the code editors, plugins, and online tools such as Minifier to execute a smooth minification of the code.

 Remember, every small optimization helps improve your website and landing page performance.